Looking4Cache/node-red-contrib-remote/README.md

 ## Version History

+Version 1.5.0
+- Geofencing!
+You can add geofences in the apps.
+Entering and leaving them will trigger a message on the new output of the remote access node.
+- New instances will have the base url '/ui' again.

 Version 1.4.0
 - In addition to the QR code, a link is now generated to add an instance in the app.
 - Sending notifications and questions is prevented if msg.playload.send === false.